Icinga/icinga2/doc/06-distributed-monitoring.md

     [root@icinga2-client1.localdomain /]# systemctl restart icinga2

 Your automation tool must then configure master node in the meantime.
-Add the global zone `global-templates` in case it did not exist.

     # cat <<EOF >>/etc/icinga2/zones.conf
     object Endpoint "icinga2-client1.localdomain" {